lammabing/web-code-editor/README.md

 # Web Code Editor

-A web-based code editor with real-time preview, built using Node.js and Express.js.
+A web-based html, css, javascript and json data with realtime preview developed in node.js and express.

 ## Features